Benefits of Article 370 will be beyond one’s imagination

 New Delhi, Oct 23: Union minister Jitendra Singh said the benefits of abrogating the special status granted to Jammu and Kashmir under Article 370 will be "beyond the imagination" of people after October 31 and the advantages will unfold one by one.

-Addressing a public meeting here, Singh said people in Jammu and Kashmir were deprived of many benefits and they did not even realise that they were being deprived.
+Addressing a public meeting here, Singh said people in J&K were deprived of many benefits and they did not even realise that they were being deprived.

 "Post October 31, benefits for Jammu and Kashmir and Ladakh are beyond the imagination of people living there and would be realised, one by one, as things unfold," he said.